Hajj at high point a year after deadly stampede - New Age

 After sunset they will move to Muzdalifah, halfway between Arafat and Mina, to gather 49 pebbles for a symbolic stoning of the devil which begins Monday, in the last major rite of hajj.

-During that ritual in Mina last year, on September 24, a stampede killed roughly 2,300 people who were on their way to throw their stones at the Jamarat Bridge.
+During that ritual in Mina last year a stampede killed roughly 2,300 people who were on their way to throw their stones at the Jamarat Bridge.

 Saudi Arabia issued a death toll of 769 but figures compiled from foreign officials in more than 30 countries gave a tally almost three times higher.

-Authorities announced an investigation into the disaster but no results have ever been released, although a number of safety measures have been taken.
+Authorities announced an investigation into the tragedy but no results have ever been released, although a number of safety measures have been taken.

 Among these is the distribution of a bracelet which stores pilgrims’ personal data.
 Roads have also been widened in the Jamarat area, newspapers reported.

-On Sunday helicopters monitored the crowd flow while, on the ground, police on foot, motorbike, and all-terrain vehicles directed pedestrian movement.
+On Sunday, helicopters monitored the crowd flow from the skies, while on the ground, police on foot, motorbike, and all-terrain vehicles directed pedestrian movement.

-On the sacred hill itself, police sometimes had to use their bodies to block the flow of hajjis and avoid bottlenecks.
+At the sacred hill itself, police sometimes had to use their bodies to block the flow of pilgrims and avoid bottlenecks.

-Their boss, crown prince Mohammed bin Nayef, minister of interior and chairman of the hajj committee, was in Mina to help supervise ‘the services being provided to the pilgrims,’ the official Saudi Press Agency said.
+Crown Prince Mohammed bin Nayef, the interior minister and chairman of the hajj committee, was in Mina to help supervise ‘the services being provided to the pilgrims,’ the official Saudi Press Agency said.

-Despite the safety and security measures which Sunni-dominated Saudi Arabia says it has taken, Shiite Iran has angrily questioned the kingdom’s custodianship of Islam’s holiest places.
+Despite the safety and security measures which Sunni-dominated Saudi Arabia says it has taken, Shia Iran has angrily questioned the kingdom’s custodianship of Islam’s holiest places.

 Iran last year reported the largest number of stampede victims, at 464, and its 64,000 pilgrims are excluded for the first time in decades after the regional rivals failed to agree on security and logistics.

-Hundreds of thousands of Iranian faithful held an alternative pilgrimage on Saturday in the Shiite holy city of Karbala, south of the Iraqi capital, according to an official at the shrine of Imam Hussein.
+Hundreds of thousands of Iranian faithful held an alternative pilgrimage on Saturday in the Iraqi Shiite holy city of Karbala, according to an official at the shrine of Imam Hussein.

+Saudi Arabia on Sunday said it launched a television channel to broadcast the hajj rituals in the Persian language, also known as Farsi, spoken in Iran.

-The annual hajj reached its high point on Sunday when Muslims from across the world converged on a stoney hill in Saudi Arabia, a year after the worst tragedy in the pilgrimage’s history.
+The hajj reached its high point Sunday when Muslims from across the world converged on a stoney hill in Saudi Arabia, a year after the worst tragedy in the pilgrimage’s history.

 Comments